Michaella24/Assignment02_eCommerce/README.md

 -Profile model with the CRUD is done.
 -User model with the CRUD is done.
 I can't believe i'm done with this part I will cry (happy tears ofc)

+# Seventh Push
+-Publications load properly
+-Posting publications works
+-Posting comments work, i have to fix how they load (shouldnt be too difficult) -Limiting the user experience if they are not logged in -Began styling